JoepVanlier/JSFX/README.md

 Features:
 - 10 physical models to choose from.
+- Custom partial models where you can draw the partials.
 - Frequency domain mode (efficient)
 - Time domain mode (inefficient but allows feedback, note instability can occur!).
 - UI that visualizes the partials.